StydeNet/html/README.md

 ## Sandbox

 This package aims to stay well documented and unit tested; however, there is another repository that includes integration tests and several routes, so you can clone it to watch the components of this package in action in your browser or run the included integration tests.
-This is another way to learn how the components work, besides reading the documentation.

 [Check out the sandbox repository](https://github.com/StydeNet/html-integration-tests)

-You can review those examples and tests as another way to learn more about what you can do with this component.
+You can review those examples and tests as another way to learn more about what you can do with this component, besides reading the documentation.

 ## Configuration